Dhruv-Variya/MultiLib/README.md

 # .NET WEB API

-.NET API solution with multiple Projects.
+.NET API solution with multiple projects.
-- This Is My Personal Project To Explore and Learn .NET Web API.
+- This is my personal project to explore and learn .NET Web API.
-- I Have Used Multiple projects in single solution Method.
+- I have used multiple projects in single solution method.

 ## Tech Stack